-cola, -colas; -cole; -colent; -colid; -coline; -colous

 (Latin: to inhabit; to live in, to live on, to live among; to dwell; living among, dwelling in; occurring on, occurring in)

-Suffixes that refer to the location, or habit, of growth.
-Used primarily in botanical and biological terminology to denote a plant or organism; having or characterized by a habitat as specified by the combining root.
+Suffixes that refer to the location or an area of growth.
+Used primarily in botanical and biological terminology to indicate a plant or an organism that is characterized by a habitat or place of existence as indicated by the combining root.

 Don't confuse this -cole, -cola , "inhabit, live in, dwelling in" unit with the following cole-, coleo- (sheath, scabbard, vagina); coll-, col- (neck); collo-, coll- (glue); colo-, col- (colon, large intestine); and colon-, coln- (farm, settlement) units.

 Certain species that are dwelling in association with mites whether such relationships are desirable or not.

 - Some acarocolas or ferns are benefiting from their symbiotic relationships with these insects because they are being pollinated by them.